joshcazalas/kafka-streaming/README.md

 -------------------
 1. Run `kafka_setup.sh` with the following command: `./kafka_setup.sh`

-    This will pull the Docker image, start a container using the image, install Apache Kafka, install the required Python libraries, start zookeeper, a requirement for running Kafka, start a Kafka server, create a Kafka topic, start the flask app containing the API, and start the consumer.
+    This will pull the Docker image, start a container using the image, install Apache Kafka, install the required Python libraries, start zookeeper, a requirement for running Kafka, start a Kafka server, create a Kafka topic, start the flask app containing the API, and start the consumer by executing main.py.
+Leave this tab open to allow the consumer to run in the background.

-2. Run one of the following three files: `python3 create.py` , `python3 delete.py` , `python3 update.py`
+2. Open a new tab in Ubuntu and run one of the following three files: `python3 create.py` , `python3 delete.py` , `python3 update.py`

     `create.py` will load the records found in `sample_records/sample_data.json` into the postgres instance, `delete.py` will delete records of a given arrest_id from the postgres database, and `update.py` will update all arrest records from `sample_records/sample_data.json` with slightly altered records found in `sample_records/sample_data_edited.json`